dashabezik/Morley/README.md

 Color range for seeds should be chosen as their natural color (light-yellow for wheat and peas in HSV system).
 How to set them read in the [user guide](doc/appendix_b.md#Color-ranges).
 Initial values of the parameters are set, you should just fix them a little bit if needed.

+>4)  The indent from the seed boundary for calculating the width of a plant parts is used to avoid including the seed in the width calculation .
+The value is a divider for the width of the seed template, the value of the indentation will be the width of the seed divided by the entered number.
+See recommended values [here](doc/appendix_b.md#Parameters-setting).